They say beauty is pain, but how much pain is too much?

 Common Plastic Surgery Complications

 It’s typical to experience severe pain after a cosmetic procedure.
 What is not typical is having fluid leaking out of you or parts of your skin falling on the floor.
-There are plenty of plastic surgery horror stories that have plagued the internet from people experiencing nerve damage to serious infections that leave people physically disfigured.
-There are many reacquiring injuries that have not been popularized though.
+Plenty of plastic surgery horror stories have plagued the internet, from people experiencing nerve damage to serious infections that leave people physically disfigured.
+There are many reacquiring injuries that have not been popularized, though.
 Below are the most common post-op nightmares that sadly for many are a reality.

 Organ damage: The organs that endure a cosmetic surgery risk during a procedure depends on where the surgery is performed.
 Puncturing an organ can not only result in further surgery to correct the error but it can also lead to a person dying on the operating table.
 If the organ is punctured this can lead to internal bleeding.
 Liposuction is one of the most common procedures that is associated with organ damage.
 During liposuction operations, surgeons operate using a tool known as the cannula.
 The cannula is a thin tube used to drain or suction out the fat in an area of the body.
 The cannula is inserted in the “subcutaneous tissue layer” which stores fat cells.
 Problems arise during liposuction surgeries when a “surgeon” goes to deep and punctures passed the “subcutaneous tissue layer”.
 If a surgeon is sucking out fat from the abdomen and punctures too far into the abdomen wall, a patient can suffer from gallbladder or bowel issues.
 This can also lead to a patient suffering from a deep vein thrombosis, dvt, meaning a person can suffer from severe blood clots.

-- Local anesthesia: This type of anesthesia is used when a small part of the body is being operated on.
+- Local anesthesia: This type of anesthesia is used when a small body part is being operated on.
 An example procedure that local anesthesia is used for is when a person is receiving stitches.
 The patient is 100% conscious and alert with this type of anesthesia.